- Implementation: Enabling the management of planes

 - The number of planes is unlimited.
 However, the page editor may prevent you from selecting the planes greater than 98.

-- A control can also be assigned to a plane from the description window of the control ("GUI" tab, "Plane" option).
+- A control can also be assigned to a plane from the control description window ("UI" tab, "Plane").

 - When assigning a control to a plane, the plane to which the control is assigned is automatically displayed in the editor.